 The Corinthians were baptized in the name of Jesus Christ because Christ was crucified for them and it was into His death they were baptized.
-No one else's name is appropriate for baptism, “no other name under heaven” (Acts 4:12), because no one else’s blood could wash sins away.
+There's “no other name under heaven” (Acts 4:12) appropriate for baptism, because no one else’s blood could wash sins away.

 For that same reason it is inappropriate to be a disciple of anyone but Jesus, or to call onself a Paulian, Wesleyan, Lutheran, or Campbellite.
 Neither Paul, Wesley, Luther or Campbell died for us and we were not baptized in their names.
 Why then should we call ourselves by their names or any other name but Christ’s?

 Before we close this lesson, we should look at why Paul said, “I thank God that I baptized none of you...
 For Christ did not send me to baptize but to preach the gospel...”
 (1Corinthians 1:14,17).

 If Paul thought baptism was unimportant, why did he ask the question, “Were you baptized in the name of Paul?” alongside the question, “Was Paul crucified for you?”
 (1Corinthians 1:13).

 Paul could not have meant that baptism is unnecessary.
 He believed and taught that people are baptized into Christ’s death where alone there is salvation (Romans 6).
 We must not make him contradict his own teaching and what he himself was taught in Acts 22:16.